 IntelliReef structures in Sint Maarten had nearly 100% coverage of biological organisms after just 14 months (November 2018-January 2020).
-The following video and project phases highlight the success of IntelliReefs in Sint Maarten.
+We also found that IntelliReefs can foster more biodiversity than nearby natural reefs.

-Phase 1 consisted of deploying the first IntelliReefs prototypes in three different MPA sites off Cole Bay of Sint Maartens.
-Reef Life Foundation, along with scientists, filmmakers, photographers, creatives, and leaders from the eco-tourism industry assisted the Sint Maarten Nature Foundation with its mission to restore the island’s coral reefs.
+Phase 1 consisted of deploying the first IntelliReefs prototypes in three different MPA sites off Cole Bay of Sint Maarten.
+Reef Life Foundation, along with scientists, filmmakers, photographers, creatives, and leaders from the eco-tourism industry assisted the Nature Foundation SXM with their mission to restore the island’s coral reefs.

-Phase 2 objectives included documenting and analyzing the success of the IntelliReef structures in fostering biodiversity and functioning as a substrate for coral recruits.
-We found that IntelliReefs provide an incredible amount of surface area for a diversity of life to settle.
-The Intellireefs supported an increased cover of calcareous species such as crustose coralline algae (CCA) and brooding corals.
-One of the most important findings was that the IntelliReefs deployed in the Sint Maarten MPA supported almost 100% cover of plant and animal species on all substrates, which was significantly higher than the natural reef.
+Phase 2 objectives included documenting and analyzing the success of the IntelliReefs structures in fostering biodiversity and functioning as a substrate for coral recruits.
+Oceanite substrates provide an incredible amount of surface area for a diversity of life to settle, and we found that all IntelliReefs deployed supported an increased cover of calcareous species such as crustose coralline algae (CCA) and brooding corals.
+One of the most important findings was that the IntelliReefs deployed in the Sint Maarten MPA supported almost 100% cover of plant and animal species on all substrates, which was significantly higher than the nearby natural reef.

 Phase in progress